vegarsti/csvprint/README.md

 12 Angry Men           |         1957 |         $350 000
 ```

-which when rendered as markdown looks like
+When rendered as markdown, this looks like

 Title                  | Release Year | Estimated Budget
 -----------------------|--------------|-----------------